kuzzh/obsidian-startpage/README.md

 ### Manual Installation

 1. Download the latest version from [Releases](https://github.com/kuzzh/obsidian-startpage/releases)
+2. Create a `.obsidian/plugins/obsidian-startpage/` folder in your Obsidian vault
-2. Copy `main.js`, `styles.css`, `manifest.json`, and `locales` to your Obsidian vault's `.obsidian/plugins/obsidian-startpage/` folder
+3. Copy the downloaded `main.js`, `styles.css`, and `manifest.json` files to this folder
-3. Restart Obsidian
+4. Restart Obsidian
-4. Enable the plugin in settings
+5. Enable the "Startpage" plugin in Settings → Community plugins

 ## 📖 Usage